icclab/hera/README.md

-# Solidna
+# Hera

 The project developed a core strategic cloud-based storage technology.
-This technology (Solidna) provides a highly reliable and dependable storage system based on a distributed object storage infrastructure.
+This technology (Hera) provides a highly reliable and dependable storage system based on a distributed object storage infrastructure.
 Solidna delivers high levels of performance with stability.
 Users can access the service through both an interoperable web API and locally using a POSIX compliant API.
 Part of the results of the project can be found as open source software and particular aspects of the system have been documented.

 ## Source Access